 Table of Contents (click to view)

 Adding ground beef heart to normal ground beef is an excellent combination that adds only a slightly different flavor with a whole lot more nutrition.

 Heart has a tender, succulent flavor and is wonderfully nutritious.
-It can be ground, seared, grilled and eaten raw.
+It can be ground, seared, grilled (and paired with keto grilled vegetables!), or eaten raw.
 We often eat beef heart as a family.
 When our daughter was two (so many years ago!) she greatly inspired us with her love of raw beef heart.
 It was her favorite way to eat it and so easy for me to prep, just dice it up and serve!

 US Wellness has a great selection of organs and organ meat sausages.
 If you don’t have a local source, check them out online!

 If you prefer to keep the organs “hidden” in your foods try some of these recipes and use a combination of beef heart and ground beef: